Sewing Machines with recognizable

 machine".

-I guarantee a comparable or similar sewing
+I guarantee comparable or similar sewing

-machines are sitting there with no bids speaks volumes as to their demand, desirability
+and over speaks volumes as to their demand, desirability

 and value.
 It also has a lot to do with the cost of shipping

-for sale, you should be thinking locally.
+later more common machine you should be thinking

 he will give you for yours.